PEOPLE'S LACROSSE

 WEEKLY TRAINING PLANS

 Structure your practice so every session builds on the last.
+These plans work for any skill level — just adjust the intensity.

 BEGINNER PLAN3X PER WEEK